mmaleki92/realpython/f_strings.md

 >>> "Name: " + name + " Score: " + str(score)
 "Name: Jack Score: 95"
 ```
-In this example, when you cast the integer 95 into a string "95" using the `str(score)` the two operands became strings and the now you can concate them without `TypeError`.
+This works!
+By wrapping score with str(), you turned the integer 95 into the string "95".
+Now, Python is only joining strings, and the + operator can combine them all without an error.

 ![alt text](fstrings.drawio.svg)